Name: Silas P.

 Favorite topics to write cover: non-profit and charity work

-Fun Fact: I am an identical twin who is also an elementary school teacher.
+Fun Fact: I have an identical twin who is also an elementary school teacher.

 Hampton will be hosting the National Geography Bee tomorrow.
 Two students from each fourth & fifth grade homeroom will complete.
 In the spirit of the Geography Bee, the Hampton Herald staff decided to share some of their favorite places they have visited as well as places that they hope to visit one day.